Skip to content

 Extended thinking

 Enable extended thinking for models that support it.
-Three budget levels control how much the model reasons before responding.
+Five modes control how the model reasons before responding.

 bash